 For advanced technical readers: Click to reveal

 The function of each deiodinase

-In the following diagram, you can see D1, D2 and D3 located at the arrows between hormone types.
+In the following diagram derived from a scientific publication, you can see D1, D2 and D3 enzymes located at the arrows between hormone types.

 Deiodinase type 1 (D1, DIO1) is a two-faced and multi-purpose enzyme.
 It converts T4 to either T3 or RT3, and converts T3 and RT3 to all three forms of T2.

 However, it has a priority “preferred substrate” system that prevents these roles from canceling each other out.
 D1 is far more efficient at converting RT3.
 When upregulated, it creates more T3 and destroys more RT3.

 Deiodinase type 2 (D2, DIO2) converts T4 to T3, and can convert T3 into an active form of T2.
 Far lower on its priority list is to convert RT3 into an 3,3′-T2.

 Deiodinase type 3 (D3, DIO3) converts T4 to Reverse T3 (RT3) and T3 into two different inactive forms of T2.

 The next diagram by Jongejan et al, 2020, adds T1 and T0 hormones at the bottom:

 Together, all three deiodinases can convert T3 and RT3 into three forms of T2 hormone, then two forms of T1 hormone, finally leaving thyronine with no iodine, T0.